aaron-ang/SimpleTweet/README.md

 The following **additional** features are implemented:

-- [x] User can logout from timeline screen and return to login screen
+- [x] User can log out from timeline screen and return to login screen

 ## Video Walkthrough